disonnevier/first/README.md

 # first
 nothing special is here
-is was a bad idea
+it was a bad idea